 Pamela is grateful to all of her teachers and mentors and hopes to pay it forward to the next generation of artists.

 Tim Kashani Co-Founder

 Tim believes that technology and the arts must unite to move humanity forward.
-Fostering new Technology and Arts startups, Tim incubates ideas that exponentially foster a collaborative learning environment.
+Fostering new technology and arts startups, he incubates ideas that promote a collaborative learning environment.

-Tim merged his passion for both theater and technology to co-found Apples and Oranges Arts with his wife Pamela.
-To exemplify the vision they launched THEatre ACCELERATOR, an incubator for new musicals.
-THEatre ACCELERATOR, applies the methods, processes, and mindset of the startup world to the performing arts.
-This includes data-driven decision making, brand definition, growth hacking, and most importantly, a call to rethink the entire developmental and distribution cycle of new stories.
-THEatre ACCELERATOR blends in our current foundation while exploring how AR/VR/MR expand past the fourth wall.
+Tim merged his passion for theatre and technology to co-found Apples and Oranges Arts with his wife Pamela.
+To exemplify the vision they launched THEatre ACCELERATOR, an innovative incubator for new musical development that applies the methods, processes, and mindset of the startup world to the performing arts.
+The program explores data-driven decision-making, brand definition, growth hacking, and most importantly, a call to rethink the entire developmental and distribution cycle of new stories.
+THEatre ACCELERATOR New Reality Edition extends the approach to investigate ways in which AR/VR/MR might expand stories beyond the fourth wall.

-As the founder of IT Mentors, Tim architects and designs global technology training solutions, helping major corporations understand and apply training and technology to increase business productivity, and providing meaningful advice to CEOs, senior executives, and business leaders.
-Always eager to learn and share his technical knowledge,
+As the founder of IT Mentors, Tim architects and designs technology training solutions, helping major corporations understand and apply training and technology to increase business productivity while providing meaningful consultation to CEOs, senior executives, and business leaders around the globe.

-Tim graduated from the University of California at Irvine with a Bachelor of Sciences in Information and Computer Sciences, later returning to finish his M.B.A. there.
-He also holds a M.F.A. in Film Production, with a specialization in directing from Chapman University.
+Tim graduated from The University of California at Irvine with a Bachelor of Sciences degree in Information and Computer Sciences, later returning to finish his M.B.A. there.
+He also holds an M.F.A. in Film Production, with a specialization in Directing from Chapman University.